 What is Hummus?

 Hummus is a Mediterranean dish that is typically served as a dip or spread.
-Hummus quite literally means "chickpeas" or "chickpeas with tahini" and is often made by using chickpeas, tahini, garlic, lemon, and olive oil.
+Traditional hummus quite literally means "chickpeas" or "chickpeas with tahini" and is often made by using chickpeas, tahini, garlic, lemon, and olive oil.

 Dietitian Tips